- Join AWS

 Section 7: Voting: Voting rights of a Council member shall not be delegated to another nor exercised by proxy.

 Section 8: Vacancies and Removal: Any vacancy occurring on the Council between annual meetings shall be filled by recommendation of the President and confirmed by the Council.
-A Council member appointed to fill a vacancy shall serve the remainder of the unexpired term.
+A Council member appointed to fill a vacancy shall serve the remainder of the unexpired term as interim chair and then would be eligible to be elected to the position and fulfill the term limits of that position.
 The voting members of the association may at their discretion, by affirmative vote of two-thirds (2/3) of the voting members, remove any Council member for cause.

 Section 9: Compensation: Council members and elected officers shall not receive any salary for their services.

-Section 10: Other Means of Transacting Business: The AWS Council may transact business by mail, electronic or fax means or phone.
+Section 10: Other Means of Transacting Business: The AWS Council may transact business by mail, electronic communication or phone.

 Section 11: Liaison Positions: The AWS Council will approve all liaison appointments to the AWS Council or from AWS to other professional organizations.
-Liaisons who are AWS members in good standing will have the right to vote but may not hold office.
+Liaisons who are AWS members in good standing will have the right to vote.

 Article IX: Committees

-Section 2: Authority and Responsibility: The Executive Vice President shall be the chief executive officer of AWS, responsible for all management functions.
+Section 2: Authority and Responsibility: The Executive Director shall be the chief executive officer of AWS, responsible for the day-to-day management of AWS under the guidance of the AWS Executive Committee and Council.

 Article XI: Finance

-Section 1: Budget: The AWS Council, in advance of the next fiscal year, shall adopt an annual operating budget covering all activities of AWS.
+Section 1: Budget: The AWS Council shall adopt an annual operating budget covering all activities of AWS in the fourth quarter of prior fiscal year.
 The treasurer shall present a year-end financial report after the close of the fiscal year.
 A final year-end statement will be presented within six (6) months of the close of the fiscal year.

 Section 2: Financial Review: The accounts of AWS shall be reviewed annually.
 A report shall be prepared and presented to the Council for approval.